aliaksei-chareshneu/currency_converter/README.md

 # Currency converter (Python CLI & web API)

 The application converts a given amount of one currency into another currency, using the forex data.
 Both CLI and web API versions are available.
-Supported currencies are listed in the configuration.py file.
+Supported currencies are listed in the ``configuration.py`` file.

 ## Getting Started & Prerequisites

-You will need Python 3 installed (http://www.python.org/getit/) and modules, listed in requirements.txt.
+You will need Python 3 installed (http://www.python.org/getit/) and modules, listed in ``requirements.txt``.

 To run the app, download the application files or clone repository, and install the requirements: